Killing of Daniel Prude: First week

 On September 2, 2020, in response to the video footage release and subsequent press conference, protesters demonstrated outside the City Public Safety Building (PSB), the department headquarters.
 Several protesters were arrested and released with appearance summons for entering the headquarters, several attempting to attend a press conference held by the Mayor.

 Rochester police made another round of arrests during protests the following day that, at times, turned violent.
 Protesters gathered and chanted near the Public Safety Building, and tensions began rising around 10:30 p.m. with police deploying pepper spray and pepper balls multiple times in a 10-minute span.
 Some protesters threw rocks and bottles, with some removing and pushing back a protective fence set up outside of the building.
 Police moved crowds back away from the building, and later south on Exchange Boulevard, into the Corn Hill neighborhood.

-Separately, in New York City, a car plowed through a crowd of protesters in Times Square who were also demonstrating against police brutality.

 On September 4, 2020, protests began peacefully but ended with authorities dispersing crowds with tear gas and pepper balls following incidents of vandalism and violence, according to officials.
 Protesters started at Martin Luther King Jr. Park in Downtown Rochester and arrived to a blockade set up across the Court Street Bridge by police, one block from the Safety Building.
 Bottles and fireworks were launched at police by protesters.
 Police slowly pushed the crowd several blocks down Court Street.
 Rochester police arrested 11 people during the outbreaks of violence, the department said.
 According to police, three officers were hurt and were hospitalized but later released.